ravi-prakash1907/A-tracking-of-COVID-19/Main Documentation/Main Documentation.md

-#### We can see that type of collected data is: <u>time-series</u>
+#### We can see that type of collected data is: time-series
-> A <b>Time series data</b> of a variable have a set of observations on values at different points of time.
+> A **Time series data** of a variable have a set of observations on values at different points of time.
 They are usually collected at fixed intervals, such as daily, weekly, monthly, annually, quarterly, etc.

 <br />
 We observe that all the three datasets have same columns as well as the same type of data.